 Why should I take this MC

 This micro-credential will be relevant to those interested in understanding and promoting equality, diversity and inclusion (EDI) in work and society.
-This will include professionals or aspiring professionals in civil society groups and/or public social service sectors with a focus on health, housing, education, older people, children and under-represented or socially excluded groups.
+This will include professionals or aspiring professionals in civil society groups and/or public social service sectors with an interest in under-represented or socially excluded groups.
 In addition, the micro-credential will be of interest to professionals in private enterprise, including HR professionals and those in Corporate Social Responsibility roles who are driving positive cultural change within their organisation through the development and implementation of EDI policies.

 What will I learn - learning outcomes

 On successful completion of this micro-credential, learners will be able to:

 - Understand how social policy constructs and recognises the risks and needs of a variety of social groups.

 - Critically interrogate how/if social policy contributes and promotes equality, diversity and inclusion for all in society across a variety of policy domains, and relevant to the learner’s field of interest.

 - Be equipped with the knowledge to debate the underpinning purpose, delivery and outcomes of policy measures in the context of the lives of the groups of people they were intended to benefit.

 - Evaluate current and possible alternative policies, grounded in reflective analysis, self-directed learning and marshalling of literature and empirical evidence, in the Irish social policy context.